awslabs/mlmax/modules/environment/README.md

     - KeyName: Existing EC2 key pair name that you have access to the private file
     - S3BucketName: Unique S3 bucket name for project

-2) Get ready a S3 bucket name in the same region to store cloudformation intermediate metedata
+2) Prepare a S3 bucket in the same region to store cloudformation intermediate metedata.
+This could be an existing bucket or a new bucket.
+You must be able to write to this bucket.
+This is a different bucket than the one specified in Step 1.

-3) To deploy, run the command `deploy.sh [stack-name] [cloudformatin-bucket]`
+3) To deploy, run the command `deploy.sh [stack-name] [cloudformation-bucket]`

 # Services